 Another key result in our experiment is that with limited amount of data in the target environment, we can significantly improve the transfer performance using an improved version of strategy optimization \cite{yu2018policy}.
 By exploiting inexpensive computation in simulation, we can turn the variance due to random seeds in policy optimization to our advantage and extensively explore multiple universal policies at different local minima.
 We then rely on our MPBO to find the most effective strategy among multiple families of policies.

 To investigate the mechanism behind the success of MPBO, we depict the reward landscape of a kinematic UP over the kinematic parameters.
 Specifically, we obtain a 2D slice of the 4D landscape by tying parameters in groups of two, i.e., by varying $[x, x, y, y]$.
 We then evaluated the Kin-UPs on such a grid of $(x,y)$, with each sampled parameter input being tested for 15 rollouts.
 The results for the training environment and three target environments (joint orientation, deformable, and soft floor) are depicted in Fig.~\ref{fig:2d}.
 For the training environment, maximum performance is obtained at an area near the actual kinematic parameters of the robot, as expected.
-However, for target environments the the default kinematic parameter lies in a low reward region and performance can be greatly increased by modifying the kinematic parameter input to the policies.
+However, for target environments the default kinematic parameter lies in a low reward region and performance can be greatly increased by modifying the kinematic parameter input to the policies.
 Furthermore, the reward landscape shows some underlying structure; thus, the performance increases due to MPBO seen in Table~\ref{tab:results} are not merely attributed to randomness, but are rather the outcome of a diversified policy, whose tuning knobs exert enough influence over the policy to successfully bridge the gaps.

 This work opens a few interesting future directions.
 While our experiments show strong signals that randomizing kinematic parameters is beneficial, it requires broader investigation on other types of robot tasks, such as manipulation, to validate whether our results can be generalized.
 The hypothesis we put forth is based on our intuition of multi-body dynamic systems.
-A formal proof or empirical evidence to support our hypothesis is also an important future direction we would like to investigate.
+A formal proof or empirical evidence to support our hypothesis is also an important potential future direction.